The Ultimate In Birding Tours

 Birdquest’s Solomon Islands birding tours explore these rarely-visited but endemic-rich islands that lie to the east of New Guinea.
 Our Solomon Islands birding tour provides a very comprehensive coverage of the islands for the more adventurous birder who longs to see its rich birdlife, including that final glorious pitta right at the edge of the family’s world range.

 The environment is still remarkably pristine as most Solomon Islanders pursue their traditional life of fishing on the reefs and tending lush gardens hidden in the forest.
 Few tourists have discovered this Eden, and the Solomon Islanders remain overwhelmingly friendly and generous to visitors whilst retaining much of their cultural heritage.
-Beyond the central island of Guadalcanal, famous for some of the most heroic battles of the Second World War, and Gizo, a fledgling scuba-diving destination, we may well encounter no other visitors.
+Beyond the central island of Guadalcanal, famous for some of the most heroic battles of the Second World War, and Gizo, a fledgling scuba-diving destination, we may well encounter no other tourist visitors.

 This exciting tour aims to see as many as possible of the accessible Solomon Islands endemics during a four-week timescale.
-While much of the tour involves nothing out of the usual and has moderate or even easy walking, this tour also involves some quite demanding hiking and very basic village accommodation at times, so will definitely appeal to the more adventurous birder!
-Provided you are prepared, this adventurous tour is incredibly rewarding and the hospitality shown on many of the islands is unparalleled.
+While much of the tour involves nothing out of the usual and has moderate or even easy walking, this tour also involves some quite demanding hiking and very basic village accommodations at times, so it will definitely appeal to the more adventurous birder!
+Provided you are prepared, this adventurous tour is incredibly rewarding, and the hospitality shown on many of the islands is unparalleled.

-We will begin our Solomon Islands birding tour on the island of Guadalcanal where we will be based at the small capital town of Honiara.
+We will begin our Solomon Islands birding tour on the island of Guadalcanal, where we will be based in the small capital town of Honiara.
 We will have to return repeatedly to Honiara as it is the hub of the Solomons air services, so we will have several opportunities for local birding.
-On Guadalcanal, the lower altitude forests hold such endemics as Pied Goshawk, Solomons (or Ducorps’s) Cockatoo, Guadalcanal Owl, the attractive Ultramarine Kingfisher, Chestnut-bellied Monarch, Steel-blue Flycatcher, Midget Flowerpecker, Brown-winged Starling, and the uncommon Black-headed Myzomela.
+As this ground-breaking tour unfolds, the presence of large flocks of parrots, especially the raucous Solomons Corella (or Ducorps’s Cockatoo), and many large pigeons reminds us just how unspoilt these wonderful islands still remain.

-The New Georgia Islands are rich in endemics and we will thoroughly explore this fascinating part of the Solomons, taking in Munda, Tetepare, Kolombangara, Gizo, Ranongga and Vella Lavella.
+The New Georgia Islands are rich in endemics, and we will thoroughly explore this fascinating part of the Solomons, taking in Munda, Tetepare, Kolombangara, Gizo, Ranongga and Vella Lavella.

 On Tetepare our main targets will be Solomons Nightjar, Crimson-rumped (or Yellow-vented) Myzomela, White-capped Monarch and Dark-eyed White-eye.

-On Makira (or San Cristobal), we will trek into the highlands where a very distinctive array of endemic birds includes the attractive White-headed Fruit Dove, the bizarre Crested Cuckoo-Dove, Chestnut-bellied Imperial Pigeon, Makira Owl, Sooty Myzomela, Makira Honeyeater, the shy Makira Thrush, Shade Bush Warbler, Makira Leaf Warbler, White-collared Monarch, Makira Flycatcher, Makira Fantail, Makira Starling, Grey-throated White-eye and Mottled Flowerpecker.
+We will also trek into the highlands where a very distinctive array of endemics and specialities occur, including the bizarre Crested Cuckoo-Dove, Makira Owl, the shy Makira Thrush, Shade Bush Warbler, Makira Leaf Warbler, Makira Fantail and Makira White-eye.
 This is the only island where we stand a good chance of seeing the little-known, range-restricted Yellow-legged Pigeon.

 Birdquest has operated Solomon Islands birding tours since 1996.